-As of April 30, 2016, the Commonwealth had approximately \$20.9 billion in general obligation bonds outstanding, of which \$17.3 billion, or approximately 83% was fixed rate debt and \$3.6 billion, or 17%, was variable rate debt.
+As of July 31, 2016, the Commonwealth had approximately \$21.8 billion in general obligation bonds outstanding, of which \$17.9 billion, or approximately 82% was fixed rate debt and \$3.9 billion, or 18%, was variable rate debt.
 The Commonwealth's outstanding general obligation variable rate debt consists of several variable rate structures.
-The largest portion of the Commonwealth's variable rate debt is in the form of SIFMA Index Bonds with a total outstanding amount of \$1.1 billion.
-Additionally, a portion of the outstanding general obligation debt as of April 30, 2016 and are supported by liquidity facilities that require the bonds to be tendered by a specified date if the facility is not replaced or the bonds are not otherwise refinanced.
+These structures include floating rate notes in various interest rate modes, direct purchase agreements in various interest rate modes, multi-modal bonds currently in the Term Mode, and variable rate demand bonds.
+Variable rate demand bonds, which account for \$636.1 million of outstanding general obligation debt as of July 31, 2016, are supported by liquidity facilities that require the bonds to be tendered by a specified date if the facility is not replaced or the bonds are not otherwise refinanced.
 See "Liquidity Facilities."
-Other outstanding variable rate structures include LIBOR Index bonds, auction rate securities, and consumer price index bonds.
-Future compounded interest on the Commonwealth's variable rate College Opportunity Bonds, as discussed in greater detail below, is included as debt outstanding.
+For the purpose of reporting general obligation debt outstanding and variable rate debt outstanding, future compounded interest on the Commonwealth's variable rate College Opportunity Bonds, as discussed in greater detail below, is included as debt outstanding.
+Additionally, any outstanding commercial paper, bond anticipation notes, or revenue anticipation notes, as more fully described below, are not reported in general obligation debt outstanding calculations.

-Certain of the Commonwealth's variable rate debt is considered "direct placement" debt and has been purchased directly by a bank.
-As of April 30, 2016, the Commonwealth had approximately \$660.5 million of direct placement debt outstanding.
 Of all Commonwealth variable rate debt outstanding, the interest rates on \$2.3 billion, or approximately 11% of total general obligation debt, have been synthetically fixed by means of floating-to-fixed interest rate swap agreements.
 These agreements are used as hedges to mitigate the risk associated with variable rate bonds.

 Under state finance law, scheduled, periodic payments to be made by the Commonwealth pursuant to swap agreements in existence on August 1, 2008 or entered into after such date constitute general obligations of the Commonwealth to which its full faith and credit are pledged.
-The remaining variable rate debt of \$1.3 or approximately 6% of the total outstanding general obligation debt, is unhedged and, accordingly, floats with interest rates re-set on a periodic basis.
+The remaining variable rate debt of \$1.6 or approximately 7% of the total outstanding general obligation debt, is unhedged and, accordingly, floats with interest rates re-set on a periodic basis.